 A successful motion challenging probable cause may lead to charges being dropped, while a successful motion for out-of-state travel can help restore your freedom.

-Although early, the arraignment is a critical part of your process through a DUI/OWI arrest in Michigan.
-Having a skilled Michigan DUI attorney by your side throughout the arraignment process will give you a better chance of reducing punishments, like fines, community service and probation.
+The Michigan OWI arraignment may seem like a routine formality, but it’s a pivotal point in your case.
+Having a skilled Michigan DUI attorney by your side throughout the arraignment process will give you a better chance of reducing punishments, like fines, community service, and probation.

 In-Person Arraignment: 59th Walker District Court, 59th Grandville District Court, 62A Wyoming District Court, 78th Newaygo County District Court, 64B Montcalm County District Court, 56B Barry County District Court.